 - 3/4 cup of water (varies because of banana size)

 We've recently discovered PBFit's pure peanut powder recipe and we're huge fans!
-Our dogs love it and it has almost 1/3 of the calories, which makes it a great option for training and enrichment, especially for dogs with weight issues!
+Our dogs love it and it has around 1/3 of the calories, which makes it a great option for training and enrichment, especially for dogs with weight issues!
 The Pure Peanut recipe also only has 1 ingredient, which makes it perfect for dogs with allergies, too!

 Because of the size of the Pupsicle, this recipe isn’t nearly as many calories as a Toppl or